Havenly raises $12.5 million for virtual interior design platform

 Design for life

 Interior design has emerged as a hot trend in the digital realm.
-A game from Glu Mobile called Design Home, which lets gamers play at being interior designers in a virtual world, recently reached a whopping 30 million downloads and $71.5 million in bookings in its first year.
+A game from Glu Mobile called Design Home, which lets gamers play at being interior designers in a virtual world, reached a whopping 30 million downloads and $71.5 million in bookings in its first year.

-Ikea, meanwhile, has offered augmented reality (AR) apps for a while, letting renovators preview specific pieces of furniture in their home before purchase.
-And Apple’s new ARKit AR development platform last year enabled the Swedish retail behemoth to launch the new Ikea Place app that lets you drag and drop specific pieces of furniture anywhere you like.
+Ikea, meanwhile, has offered augmented reality (AR) apps for a while, letting renovators preview how specific pieces of furniture would look in their home before committing to a purchase.
+Last year Apple’s new ARKit AR development platform enabled the Swedish retail behemoth to launch its Ikea Place app that lets you drag and drop specific pieces of furniture anywhere you like.

-Elsewhere, Modsy raised $23 million last month to help users visualize new furniture in their homes via 3D renderings.
+And last month, Modsy raised $23 million to help users visualize new furniture in their homes via 3D renderings.

-Havenly had raised around $13 million in prior funding, and with its latest cash influx will expand its team and continue investing in its technology, according to a statement issued by the company.
+Havenly had raised around $13 million in prior funding and will use its latest cash influx to expand its team and continue investing in its technology, according to a statement issued by the company.